New York Stock Exchange: Merger, acquisition, and control

 In October 2008, NYSE Euronext completed acquisition of the American Stock Exchange (AMEX) for $260 million in stock.

 On February 15, 2011, NYSE and Deutsche Börse announced their merger to form a new company, as yet unnamed, wherein Deutsche Börse shareholders would have 60% ownership of the new entity, and NYSE Euronext shareholders would have 40%.

 On February 1, 2012, the European Commission blocked the merger of NYSE with Deutsche Börse, after commissioner Joaquín Almunia stated that the merger "would have led to a near-monopoly in European financial derivatives worldwide".
 Instead, Deutsche Börse and NYSE would have to sell either their Eurex derivatives or LIFFE shares in order to not create a monopoly.
 On February 2, 2012, NYSE Euronext and Deutsche Börse agreed to scrap the merger.

 In April 2011, Intercontinental Exchange (ICE), an American futures exchange, and NASDAQ OMX Group had together made an unsolicited proposal to buy NYSE Euronext for approximately $11 billion, a deal in which NASDAQ would have taken control of the stock exchanges.
 NYSE Euronext rejected this offer twice, and it was finally terminated after the United States Department of Justice indicated their intention to block the deal due to antitrust concerns.

 In December 2012, ICE proposed to buy NYSE Euronext in a stock swap with a valuation of $8 billion.
 NYSE Euronext shareholders would receive either $33.12 in cash, or $11.27 in cash and approximately a sixth of a share of ICE.
 Jeffrey Sprecher, the chairman and CEO of ICE, would retain those positions, but four members of the NYSE board of directors would be added to the ICE board.

-On January 24, 2023, a glitch in NYSE caused panic due to unintentional trade orders opened and closed in more than 250 securities.
+On January 24, 2023, a glitch in NYSE caused panic because unintentional trade orders were opened and closed in more than 250 securities.